Skip to Content

 Understanding mild hearing loss

-Hearing Aid UK has discovered research that shows approximately 1 in 6 adults in the UK live with some degree of hearing loss, with mild hearing loss being the most prevalent form.
+Around one in six adults in the UK lives with some degree of hearing loss, and mild hearing loss is the most common form of all.

 Fake it until you make it